Whether you're planning a long weekend away or a more lengthy stay, these itineraries will help you make the most of your time in Albania.Read more...

 Albania - When and where to visit

 For most purposes, the best times of year to visit Albania are spring and autumn.
 The countryside is particularly beautiful in those seasons; in autumn the orchards blaze with the bright orange of the persimmons and the cooler colours of the citrus fruits, while in spring the apple and cherry blossoms form little pastel-toned drifts by the roadside.
 The long spring evenings are a good time to enjoy the terrace cafés in Tirana and the coastal towns.
 In September and October it is still warm enough to swim at the Ionian beaches.
-Spring and autumn are ideal for relatively low-level hiking or cycle-touring.
+In addition, spring and autumn are ideal for relatively low-level hiking or cycle-touring.

 Lovers of medieval art should visit the icon collections in Berati, Korça and Tirana; the whole of central and southern Albania is full of half-forgotten churches with magnificent frescoes.
-Ornithologists will want to head for the coastal wetlands at Karavastaja, Kune-Vaini and Velipoja.
+Ornithologists will want to head for the coastal wetlands at Karavastaja, Kune Vaini and Velipoja.
 Finally, connoisseurs of beaches could easily spend a couple of weeks happily working their way up or down the Albanian Riviera.

 Where you go in Albania depends not only on what you like doing, but also where you enter the country.
 The main points of entry are Tirana International Airport, and Saranda, on the ferry from Corfu.
 Those who approach Albania from other directions – from Montenegro, Kosova, Macedonia, Greece or Italy – will need to tweak these suggested routes to suit their starting points.
 All the suggested itineraries can be done by public transport, although the occasional taxi will speed things up considerably.